 Your business may be open 9 to 5, but your website is available to the public 24/7.
 Are you confident it is working for you?
-The key to ensuring your potential customers understand how you can help them and are interested enough to contact relies on one simple thing.
-Your website content.
+The key to ensuring your potential customers understand how you can help them and then enticing them to contact you relies on one simple thing - your website content.

 1. Make your content easy to read

 There’s nothing more frustrating than trying to find information on a website and not understanding what is written.
 While you and your team may fully understand the technical terminology that is used in your field, it is likely your customers do not.
 As Albert Einstein once said, “If you can’t explain it to a six-year-old, you don’t understand it yourself.”

 Challenge yourself to review your website content with your potential customers in mind.
 If you can explain complex terms in a simpler way, do so!
 And if there are technical terms that are necessary to use in your content, be sure to define them in a way your customers can understand.

 The trick is to write your website content as if you were speaking to your customers in person.
 After all, your website should be a resource for your clients, and if they can’t comprehend what's going on, then it's not doing the job.
 Writing in this style will keep things conversational, make your company more relatable, and appeal more to the needs of your clients.
 Not to mention, technical jargon tends to be a bit boring… Don’t put your readers to sleep!

 We understand that there are many aspects of your business that you could showcase on your website.
 However, the most efficient way to provide your customers with valuable information is to write less, with more focus.

 Try to limit yourself to include only the most relevant and important content.
 Your content should offer enough information that readers are confident in your ability to help them and interested enough to set up a meeting!
 Don't overwhelm them with too much information.
 It's okay to leave out some details so they are compelled to contact you for answers!